- Explain how the four moves are used to evaluate information

 Find trusted coverage

-Sometimes you don’t care about the particular article that reaches you.
-You care about the claim the article is making.
-You want to know if it is true or false.
-You want to know if it represents a consensus viewpoint, or if it is the subject of much disagreement.
+As a researcher, you need to spend some time learning about the claims in your sources.
+You want to know if the information is true or false.
+You want to know if the information represents a consensus viewpoint, or if it is the subject of much disagreement.

 Trace claims, quotes, and media back to the original context